mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 # Recommendation Systems

 Recommendation systems are a type of information filtering system that utilize historical data, such as past user behavior or interactions, to predict the likelihood of a user's interest in certain items or products.
+As an example application: if a product web site has 100K products that is too many for customers to browse through.
+Based on a customers past purchases, finding customers with similar purchases, etc. it is possible to filter the products shown to a customer.

 We will not write any recommendation systems from scratch in this chapter.
 We will review two open source recommendation systems that I have used at work.
 Both are based on TensorFlow.

-Recommendation systems can use a wide variety of techniques, such as collaborative filtering, content-based filtering, and hybrid methods combining filtering algorithms, Rank Matrix or Deep Learning technologies, etc. to generate personalized recommendations for users.
+Recommendation systems can use a wide variety of techniques, such as collaborative filtering, content-based filtering, and hybrid methods combining filtering algorithms, Matrix Factorization, or Deep Learning technologies, etc. to generate personalized recommendations for users.
 Collaborative filtering algorithms make recommendations based on the actions of similar users, while content-based filtering algorithms base recommendations on the attributes of items that a user has previously shown interest in.
 Hybrid methods may be further enhanced by incorporating additional data sources, such as demographic information, or by utilizing more advanced machine learning techniques, such as deep learning or reinforcement learning.

 TBD